18F/guides-template/pages/new-page.md

 ---
 permalink: /adding-a-new-page/
-title: Adding a new page
+title: Add a new page
 ---
 To add new pagese, create a [Markdown](http://daringfireball.net/projects/markdown/syntax) file in the